mjackdk/AmbientCO2/README.md

 # CozirAmbient
-*An Arduino library for the CozIR Ambient CO2 sensor*
+*Arduino library for CozIR Ambient CO2 sensors*

 The CozIR Ambient family of sensors all provide CO2 measurements, at different ranges.
 Some are able to measure temperature and relative humidity as well.
-The sensors use serial UART and (optional) analog voltage output.
+The sensors use serial UART and analog voltage output.

-This library is developed using a **CozIR Ambient 0-5000 ppm CO2 (only)** sensor and an **Arduino Uno R3** board.
+This library is developed using a **CozIR Ambient 0-5000 ppm CO2 (only)** sensor and a **Arduino Uno R3** board.

 # Installation